dahlb/ha_blueair/README.md

 A custom integration for Blueair Filters.

-Warning; this has only been tested with classic_205
+Warning; this has only been tested with classic_205 and protect 7470i

 ## Feature Highlights ##
-- adjust fan speed
+- adjust fan speed, turn off/on
+- adjust light brightness, turn off/on
+- sensors
-- sensor for filter replacement
+  - filter replacement
+  - humidity
+  - connectivity
+  - temperature
+  - PM 1
+  - PM 2.5
+  - PM 10
+  - VOC
+- switches
+  - child lock

 ## Installation ##
 You can install this either manually copying files or using HACS.
 Configuration can be done on UI, you need to enter your username and password, (I know, translations are missing).